hakemz91/OPWSL/README.md

 ## How to Change Model

 The default model is the one that is working right now.
 Somehow if using another 4 bit GPTQ quantized model, it will have problem.
-But the current model is smart enough for talking with your document.
+But the current model is smart enough for talking with your document and probably overkill.
+There is a model like Qwen2 1.5B that is very much lighter and faster but still good enough for talking with documents.
 Maybe in future I will fix that.

 ## Forked from awesome original LocalGPT
 https://github.com/PromtEngineer/localGPT